 Compared to the rest of the world, Canadians see the health care system as being accessible but under stress according to a recent Ipsos global survey.
-The survey which was conducted in 28 countries in the world is useful in benchmarking Canadian views with those in other states.
+The 28 country survey benchmarks Canadian views with those in other states.

 Overall, 62% of Canadians rate the health care they receive in Canada as good.
 This is comparable to how Americans, with their considerably different system, think about their health care system.
 In fact, among the 28 countries, Canada was ranked 6th in terms of how people rate their own system.